fscorrupt/awesome-stars/README.md

 - [Wizarrrr/wizarr](https://github.com/Wizarrrr/wizarr) - Wizarr is an automatic user invitation system for Plex.
 - [OWASP/Nettacker](https://github.com/OWASP/Nettacker) - Automated Penetration Testing Framework - Open-Source Vulnerability Scanner - Vulnerability Management
 - [containers-stack/willy](https://github.com/containers-stack/willy) - Willy is a web service that can be used to manage Docker.
 The application allows you to manage all your orchestrator resources (containers, images, volumes, networks and more) through a GUI.
+- [open-source-labs/Docketeer](https://github.com/open-source-labs/Docketeer) - An easy-to-use GUI for Docker that allows developers to manage Docker containers and monitor crucial metrics.
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - This is a full computer management web site.
 With MeshCentral, you can run your own web server and it to remotely manage and control computers on a local network or anywhere on the internet.
 Once you
 - [Igglybuff/awesome-piracy](https://github.com/Igglybuff/awesome-piracy) - A curated list of awesome warez and piracy links